-The normal pH of pool water is between 7.2 and 7.6.
-We consider 7.4 as the optimum pH.
-However, you shouldn’t be worried if this value isn’t exactly 7.4.
-It’s perfectly normal for your pool’s pH to occasionally fluctuate.
+The normal pH of pool water is between 7.2 and 7.6, but I usually consider 7.4 the optimum pH.
+However, you shouldn’t worry if this value isn’t exactly 7.4.
+It’s perfectly normal for your pool’s pH to fluctuate occasionally.

-You should be concerned if the value frequently goes beyond 7.8.
+However, you should be concerned if the value frequently goes beyond 7.8.
 High pH levels mean your pool’s water is very alkaline.
 Alkaline water can cause several problems in your pool, so staying on top of your pH level is important.

 Water pH is extremely unstable, and many factors contribute to its surge.
 Below are the most common causes.

 If you use calcium hypochlorite (cal hypo), you need to be extra careful.
-Although cal hypo is neutral, when mixed with water, its pH can surge past 10.
+Although cal hypo is neutral, its pH can surge past 10 when mixed with water.

 High total alkalinity (TA) levels can raise your swimming pool’s pH.
 TA functions as a buffer that inhibits pH fluctuation.
 However, you should carefully pick the chemicals you use to increase the alkalinity of your pool.

 Most individuals use sodium carbonate (soda ash) to increase TA.
-The problem with sodium carbonate is that it has a high pH of 11.3-11.6.
+The problem with sodium carbonate is its high pH of 11.3-11.6.
 This range may increase the pH levels of your pool.

 Improperly Measured Chemicals

-To maintain a pool’s chemical balance, you have to use the right chemicals and, more importantly, the right amounts of chemicals.
+To maintain a pool’s chemical balance, you must use the right chemicals and, more importantly, the right amounts of chemicals.
 Excess quantities might cause either high or low pH levels.